vietqhoang/twitter-username-status/README.md

 # Twitter Username Status

 Keeps an eye when a Twitter username is available.
 When available, sends an email alert.
-For my personal use only.
+For my personal use.

 ## Required
 * Heroku (Free dyno)